 - Another example from the same episode.
 Kirk tries to talk down the maniacal Garth by reminding him of what a hero he is to the Federation and to Kirk, personally, for being the model for all other starship captains.
 For an instant, Garth looks and sounds normal.
 "I do remember that.
 It was a great responsibility, but one I was proud to bear."
 Unfortunately it does not last, but after Garth is subdued and cured of his insanity, he acts as if he is waking from a dream and the first thing he does is offer a handshake to Kirk.

 Garth: "Should I know you, sir?"

-Kirk and Uhura's kiss in "Plato's Stepchildren" — not the first integrated kiss broadcast on Television note That was I Love Lucy but still a big deal.
+- Kirk and Uhura's kiss in "Plato's Stepchildren" — not the first integrated kiss broadcast on Television note but still a big deal.
 The best part about this was two versions of the scene were supposed to be filmed; one with the kiss and one without.
 But both Shatner and Nichols purposely messed up the second take so it couldn't be used.

 - Some people might not know from watching the show.
 But James Doohan felt a great deal of animosity toward William Shatner for many years.
 However, while writing a book on the original Star Trek, Shatner asked Doohan if he'd like to collaborate with him on the project.
 Doohan agreed and both men appeared to walk away from the experience on amicable terms.

 - After the first season, Nichelle Nichols decided to leave the show and turned in her resignation to Gene Roddenberry.
 However, that weekend she met one of her biggest fans, who told her how important her role as Uhura was and convinced her to stay on.
 The fan's name?
 Martin Luther King Jr.